nlp-tlp/15926-4-RDL-CITS3200/README.md

 npm i <package_name> --save
 ```

-For any dependencies needed for development but not prod (e.g. type checking with ESLint), run:
+For any dependencies needed for development but not the production environment (e.g. type checking with ESLint), run:

 ```bash
 npm i <package_name> --save-dev